cornne/wordle/README.md

 ## Additional Resources
 - The game uses a predefined list of words embedded in the code.
 No external resource files (e.g., dictionaries) are required.
 - If you need to expand the word list, modify the `WORDS` list in the code.

-## Notes
-- No modifications to the submission are allowed after the deadline.
-- The submission complies with the 25MB size limit and contains only the source code and `requirements.txt`.
-- Ensure all dependencies are installed before running the game to avoid errors.

-## Contact
-For questions, contact [Your Name/Email] (replace with your details).